factopolis/factopolis/content/faq.md

 title: Frequently Asked Questions
 ---

+### What is the relationship between themes, claims, and assertions?

+Assertions are specific instances of a person making a claim (i.e., a single quote).
+Claims are what assertions state.
+Themes are collections of claims which form a broader narrative.

+For example, let's consider the "birther" movement.
+The theme is that Barack Obama was not born in the United States (and therefore not eligable to be President).
+There are several claims which contribute to this theme, such as that Obama's grandmother said he was born in Kenya, or his birth certificate is a forgery, or his college transcript says he is an Indonesian citizen.
+Each time one of those claims was made is an assertion.

 ### Who is eligible to be on Factopolis?

 Any political figure, at any level.
 Anyone from a local school board